jwcarr/eyekit/README.md

 ### The `Passage` object

 A `Passage` object represents the passage of text.
 It can be created by referencing a .txt file or by passing in a list of strings (one string for each line of text).
-It is also necessary to specify the fontsize, the pixel position of the first character, the pixel spacing between characters, and the pixel spacing between lines.
+When you initialize the `Passasge`, it is necessary to specify the pixel position of the first character, the pixel spacing between characters, and the pixel spacing between lines:

 ```python
 passage = eyekit.Passage('example_passage.txt',